-The Master Trust's investment income for the year ended December 31, 2010 is presented in the following table.
-The net appreciation/(depreciation) consists of both realized gains/(losses) on investments bought and sold, as well as, the change in unrealized gains/(losses) on investments held during the year by the Master Trust.
+The Master Trust's investment income for the year ended December 31, 2011 is presented in the following table.
+The net appreciation/(depreciation) consists of both realized gains/(losses) on investments bought, sold and matured, as well as the change in unrealized gains/(losses) on investments held during the year by the Master Trust.